Azure/azure-sdk-for-net/sdk/search/Azure.Search.Documents/samples/Sample07_VectorSearch_UsingFieldBuilder.md

     {
         Profiles =
     {
-        new VectorSearchProfile(vectorSearchProfile, vectorSearchHnswConfig)
+        new VectorSearchProfile(vectorSearchProfileName, vectorSearchHnswConfig)
     },
         Algorithms =
     {
-        new HnswVectorSearchAlgorithmConfiguration(vectorSearchHnswConfig)
+        new HnswAlgorithmConfiguration(vectorSearchHnswConfig)
     }
     },
 };